RuiAreiasMAT/mat.tap.query.api/docs/Metadata.md

 ## Querying Metadata

-This section explains in detail what endpoints are available to retreive session metadata and how to execute them.
+This section explains in detail what endpoints are available to retrieve session metadata and how to execute them.
 It is possible to collect session metadata from both InfluxDb and SqlRace data storages.
 Collected data is provided in Json format.

 Sessions